EliteMasterEric/PickHaxe/ADVANCED.md

 MCP: A set of mappings made by the MCP team, one of the oldest mapping teams.
   - Notably under a restrictive license that prevented use by other coding projects, which was why the Fabric team created Yarn.

+## Build process

+- Built Fabric JARs use intermediary class and field names, and not obfuscated names?
+- Built Forge JARs use READABLE class names?
+Obfuscated method names?
+What about field names?
+  - Original enum field names?

 ## Additional Links

 Fabric Intermediaries: Maps sourcenames->unique mappings common to all versions but not readable by humans